 All the information in this document is only a recommendation from SLACKTIVITY.
 This is not an official guideline.
 Every highline anchor point looks different.

-Making an anchor point cannot be learnt from this document only
+Making an anchor point cannot be learnt from this document only but from courses and with experience.

 SLACKTIVITY is not responsible for misuse or accidents.